LABORA-INF-UFG/openran-br-blueprint/docs/virtual-box-deploy.md

 Change its name to `Near-RT-Network`, the Network CIDR to `192.168.122.0/24`, and enable the support for `DHCP`.

-Select the `Port Forwarding` button.
+Select `Port Forwarding`.

 On the right side of the screen, click in the button with a plus sign to add a new rule to enable SSH.

+Enter the following parameters:
+- Protocol: TCP
+- Host IP Address: 127.0.0.1
+- Host Port: 2222 (you can choose any)
+- Guest IP: 192.168.122.182
+- Guest Port: 22

 ![network port](figs/vb-port.jpg)

-Now finish the Port Forwarding and Virtual Network configuration, clicking the `OK` button.
+Now finish the Port Forwarding and Virtual Network configuration by clicking on the `OK` or `Apply` button.

 ### 3rd Step - Create the virtual machine